izyak/icon-ibc/README.md

 ## Usage
 Update `const.sh` as per your requirement.
 Ideally, you should be okay with changing the fields under `CHANGE` header.

+By default, this script uses archway node.
+The respective command to run neutron nodes is in `nodes.sh` file.
+Instead of running `make nodes`, you can run neutron and icon chains seaparately using `nodes.sh` script.

-Change the location of IBC-Integrations, gochain-btp, cosmos nodes repo.
+Change the location of IBC-Integrations, gochain-btp, archway node repo.
 By default, they'll be in the home directory in the script.
 Then, follow the steps as follows:

 #### Chain Setup
 - To start nodes of icon and archway